The Camargo Foundation honors the legacy, artistic interests and humanistic concerns of founderJerome Hill.

 In Cassis, Jerome Hill began experimenting with film and motion picture cameras.
 Filmmaking soon became his main artistic activity, in addition to painting and music composition.
 At first, he explored the documentary genre with Grandma Moses (1950), a short film about the renowned American folk artist, and Albert Schweitzer (1957), which received an Academy Award for Best Documentary Feature.
 Broadening interests took him beyond the documentary format with his first "story" film, The Sand Castle (1961).
 Inspired by the ideas of C. G. Jung, it was a feature length, low-budget, comedy-fantasy in black and white with a dream sequence in color that introduced a novel form of stop motion.

-Self Portrait (1972), his masterwork and cinematic memoir, is a diary film in which he presents his life and milieu through old home movies and newly-staged scenes, many hand-colored and animated.
+Film Portrait (1972), his masterwork and cinematic memoir, is a diary film in which he presents his life and milieu through old home movies and newly-staged scenes, many hand-colored and animated.
+Film Portrait was presented at the 1972 Festival de Cannes, the 1972 London Film Festival and won the Gold Dukat Prize at the 21st Annual Film Festival in Mannheim.

 In Cassis, Jerome Hill also found time to begin a series of performing arts festivals.
 These festivals offered exposure to a wide variety of theatre professionals and musicians.
 Many of these theatre groups and performers were at the fringes of the art world, such as the provocative Living Theater from New York City, whose performances were met by some in Cassis with consternation or shock.